Sourya27/Healthcare-Appointment-Scheduling-system/README.md

 These documents showcase the following:
 1. **Comprehensive Approach**: Identifying user pain points and proposing effective solutions.
 2. **Clear Documentation**: Well-structured and actionable product requirements.
-3. **User-Centric Design**: Prototypes and sketches designed with the end-user in mind.
+3. **User-Centric Design**: Prototypes and sketches tailored to address user needs effectively.

 ## **Attachments**
-I have included the rough sketches that offer insight into my thought process and design considerations.
+I have included the rough sketches that offer insights into my thought process and design considerations.
 Please feel free to review them for a better understanding of the solution approach.

 ---